Developing confident, respectful

 Places for September

-The timeline for allocating Year 7 places at Wellsway is determined by the Local Authority and is explained in the booklet A Secondary School for your Child in Bath & North East Somerset A Secondary School for your Child in Bath & North East Somerset which is issued to all parents/carers with a child in the final year of primary school in the B&NES area.
+The timeline for allocating Year 7 places at Wellsway is determined by the Local Authority and is explained in A Secondary School for your Child in Bath & North East Somerset booklet which is issued to all parents/carers with a child in the final year of primary school in the B&NES area.

 While parents have the right to choose a preferred school, the number of places available at that school may limit the choice.
 Usually Wellsway School is over-subscribed and therefore places are allocated strictly in line with the admission code and our criteria.
 If Wellsway is your school of choice it is important you put us as first choice on your application form for a Year 7 place.